GlorieZhang/gloriezhang.github.io/_pages/about.md

 My research focuses on **HCI**, with particular interests in **human-AI collaboration, haptic interaction, and system and user experience design**.
 I am dedicated to exploring how technology can enhance user experiences and foster effective human-machine collaboration.

-Beyond research, I enjoy mountain climbing 🧗, hiking 🚶, cycling 🚴, and playing badminton 🏸.
-In my free time, I’ve also taken up dancing (including hip-hop, K-pop, and jazz) and playing drum sets 🥁.
-In the future, I hope to try boxing 🥊 and mixology 🍷.
+Beyond research, I enjoy mountain climbing, hiking, cycling, and playing badminton.
+In my free time, I’ve also taken up dancing (including hip-hop, K-pop, and jazz) and playing drum sets.
 I’m an energetic 🔥 and curious 🌍 person who loves exploring new ideas and challenges.

 If you’re interested in my research or share any of these hobbies, feel free to reach out to me: **gloriezhang777@gmail.com**.